Search the collections

 This item is on display at Melbourne Museum

-- These fragments of glazed earthenware, probably from a bowl or plate, were excavated at one of the digs on the Commonwealth Block between 1988 and 2003.
+- This fragment of ceramic was excavated at the Commonwealth Block site between 1988 and 2003.

 Uncovering past food practices.